alexhaydock/NekOS/README.md

 * Custom userland based on Toybox
 * Kernel + userland packed into a Unified Kernel Image (UKI)
 * UKI signed with a custom Secure Boot keychain
+* Support for running a macOS (Apple Silicon) host, including all the Secure Boot functionality

 ## Boot Sequence
 ```mermaid